longsleep/yoga3pro-linux/Yoga 3 Linux HOWTO.md

 # Wifi

-Wifi is not working out of the box as it needs a driver.
-The chip is a BCM4352 from Broadcom.
-To get Wifi working just install 'bcmwl-kernel-source' which is available on the installation image.
+Wifi is not working out of the box as it needs a proprietary driver.
+The chip is a BCM4352 from [Broadcom](http://www.broadcom.com/support/802.11/linux_sta.php).
+To get Wifi working just install 'bcmwl-kernel-source' Ubuntu package is available on the installation image.
+This package bundles the Broadcom proprietary binary driver as DKMS module.

 	sudo apt-get install bcmwl-kernel-source